A Critical Connectivity Radius for Segmenting Randomly-Generated, High Dimensional Data Points: Hexagonal Partition Model

 \begin{proof} Suppose $<x,y>_{H_{r}} \ \in G(\mathcal{X}_{n};H_{r})$ is any $H_{r}$-connected edge.
 Without loss of generality, choose a coordinate system on $\mathbb{R}^{2}$ so that $<x,y>_{H_{r}}$ lies on a coordinate axis with $\hat{0} = (0,0)$ defined such that $d(x,\hat{0}) = \frac{d(x,y)}{2} = d(\hat{0},y)$.
 Since $x,y \in \mathcal{X}_{n} \subset \mathcal{B}$ and $H_{r}$ is a partition of $\mathcal{B}$, then there exists $h_{i_{x},j_{x}}^{r},h_{i_{y},j_{y}}^{r} \in H_{r}$ such that $x \in h_{i_{x},j_{x}}^{r},y \in h_{i_{y},j_{y}}^{r}$ and $h(h_{i_{x},j_{x}}^{r},h_{i_{y},j_{y}}^{r}) \leq \max \{|i_{x}-i_{y}|,|j_{x}-j_{y}|\} \leq 1$.
 Each of $h_{i_{x},j_{x}}^{r}$ and $h_{i_{y},j_{y}}^{r}$ are copies of $h^{r}$ and can be inscribed into copies of a circle of radius $\frac{r}{4}$.
 Therefore, $d(x,y) = d(x,\partial{h_{i_{x},j_{x}}^{r}}) + d(\partial{h_{i_{y},j_{y}}^{r}},y) \leq \frac{r}{2} + \frac{r}{2} = r$ so that $x,y \in \mathcal{X}_{n}$ are $r$-connected.
 Thus, $<x,y>_{H_{r}} \ \in G(\mathcal{X}_{n};r)$, which shows that $G(\mathcal{X}_{n};H_{r}) \subseteq G(\mathcal{X}_{n};r)$. \end{proof}

-Using lemma $(\ref{graph_containment_lemma})$, the next results show that given a sample of size $n > 1$ and a connectivity radius $r > 0$, the probably of the event of one subset of connected data points containing $100\rho\%$ of the $n$ data points, for $\rho \in (\frac{1}{2},1)$ is (possibly) smaller under $H_{r}$-connectivity than under $r$-connectivity.
+Using lem. $(\ref{graph_containment_lemma})$, the next results show that given a sample of size $n > 1$ and a connectivity radius $r > 0$, the probability of the event of one subset of connected data points containing at least half of the $n$ data points is (possibly) smaller under $H_{r}$-connectivity than under $r$-connectivity.
 In addition, a (possibly) larger radius of connectivity is required to achieve the same proportion of data points being connected into one cluster.
+Indeed, once an image is partitioned into pixels, segmentation into distinct objects is (possibly) more difficult, which may seem counter-intuitive.
+For now, we accept this statement, as it is only a possibility.
+Later, we will give a condition under which both formulations (continuum and hexagonal) are equivalent so that partitioning an image and segmenting it into distinct objects can be made, merging with our reality.
+The resulting resolution is lower than that of the original image, as regions of higher resolution pixels are merged by full connectivity throughout disjoint regions of a uniform size determined by $r_{0}$, correlating with results in $\cite{Grimmett,Grimmett2}$.
+These disjoint regions allow for the detection of transitions from open-to-closed edges, delineating the possibility of distinct objects.

-\begin{lemma} $P(\mathcal{A}_{[n,\rho]}^{H_{r}}) \leq P(\mathcal{A}_{[n,\rho]}^{r})$. \end{lemma}
+\begin{lemma} $\mathbf{P}(\mathcal{A}_{[n,\rho]}^{H_{r}}) \leq \mathbf{P}(\mathcal{A}_{[n,\rho]}^{r})$. \end{lemma}